mykle1/MMM-SunRiseSet/README.md

 ![](pix/cc.JPG)

 * Config option to show just animated world or map without the data

-* Obviously, day or night will move much more slowly

 Annotated .css file included for aligning and coloring text. css file also used to display as little or as much data as you like.